stuartsierra/clojure/readme.txt

 Feedback: http://groups.google.com/group/clojure

-To run:  java -cp clojure-${version}.jar clojure.main
+To run:  java -cp clojure-${VERSION}.jar clojure.main

+To build locally with Ant:  ant

+Maven 2 build instructions:

   To build:  mvn package
   The built JARs will be in target/

-To build without tests:  mvn -Dmaven.test.skip=true package
+  To build without testing:  mvn package -Dmaven.test.skip=true

   To build and install in local Maven repository:  mvn install

-To build a ZIP distribution:  mvn -P distribution package The built .zip will be in target/
+  To build a ZIP distribution:  mvn package -Pdistribution The built .zip will be in target/

 --------------------------------------------------------------------------